Villa Romana del Casale: Monumental Entrance

 Access to the villa was through a three-arched gateway, decorated with fountains and military paintings, and closely resembling a triumphal arch.
-This gave onto the horseshoe courtyard surrounded by marble columns with Ionic capitals with a square fountain at the centre.
-On the west side of the courtyard was a latrine, and also separate access was given to the baths and to the rest of the villa.
+This led to the horseshoe courtyard surrounded by marble columns with Ionic capitals and a square fountain at the centre.
+On the western side of the courtyard was a latrine and separate access was given to the baths and to the rest of the villa.